Dedicated to our Members since 1906

 The Chamber’s important role as mentor to trainees and scholars was highlighted when the Crown Prince of Sweden, now our present King Carl XVI Gustaf, spent several months as a Chamber trainee in 1972.

-The Chamber currently cares for an Anders Wall and an Investor scholar.
+The Chamber currently cares for an Investor scholar, a Stena Scholar and a Lund University Scholar.
 The scholarship enables young graduates to spend a year working at the Secretariat.

 A Century of Excellence 1906-2006